adrianbj/BatchChildEditor/README.md

 Whether the name of the page should also be changed along with the title.
 This is a very important setting and should be considered carefully, especially is the child pages are URL accessible.

 Whether users can decide whether the name is also changed or not.

+Whether to disable content protection for existing child pages and their children.